Custom Knob

 }

-Multi-field Knobs
+### Multi-field Knobs

-If your knobs has more than one field, similar to the RangeKnob defined above, you can use MultiFieldKnobConfig to configure it for multi-snapshot support.
+If your knobs has more than one field, _similar to the `RangeKnob` defined above_, you can use [`MultiFieldKnobConfig`](https://pub.dev/documentation/widgetbook_annotation/latest/widgetbook_annotation/MultiFieldKnobConfig-class.html) to configure it for multi-snapshot support.
 Here's how you can do it:

 import 'package:flutter/material.dart';